-Cardington, Bedfordshire (52°06'N 0°25.5' W) is located in a wide shallow valley surrounded by arable fields with low hedges.
-The valley is approximately 10 km wide at Cardington, rises at its sides by 30 - 40 m and has a down-valley gradient of 1:375 or 0.15° (Figure 1).
+Cardington, Bedfordshire ($52^{\circ}06'N$, $0^{\circ}25.5'W$) is located in a wide shallow valley surrounded by arable fields with low hedges.
+The valley is approximately 10 km wide at Cardington, rises at its sides by 30-40 m and has a down-valley gradient of 1:375 or 0.15° (Figure 1).
 The relatively homogeneous orography of the Cardington area allows the study of fogs where advective effects are believed to be relatively small, although they can still have an impact (Porson et al., 2011).

-The Shropshire region (centred on 52°25.2'N, 3°6' W) was chosen for its array of moderate hills and valleys (Figure 2).
+The Shropshire region (centred on 52°25.2'N, 3°6'W) was chosen for its array of moderate hills and valleys (Figure 2).
 These range in width from 1-4 km and in valley to hilltop height from 100-150 m.
-Land use is mostly pasture with low hedges and some forestry.
-The Shropshire system of valleys provide conditions where both in-situ and advective processes, such as the formation of cold pools and katabatic or anabatic flows, play an important role in all stages of a fog event.
+Land use is mostly pasture, with low hedges and some forestry.
+The Shropshire system of valleys provides conditions where both in situ and advective processes, such as the formation of cold pools and katabatic or anabatic flows, play an important role in all stages of a fog event.

-Two types of observing stations were deployed: in total, 13 smaller fog-monitor stations and 6 more extensively instrumented main sites.
-The fog monitor sites were single weather stations which measured screen temperature and relative humidity, 2.5 m winds, surface pressure and a prototype fog droplet spectrometer designed to capture the microphysical properties of fog.
-The main sites had a variety of in-situ and remote sensing equipment, such as Lidars, each site with a slightly different suite of instruments.
-These sites were based around a mast (10, 16 or 50 m) which was extensively instrumented.
-A breakdown of the instrumentation and the uncertainty in the measurements can be found in Price et al. (2018).
+Two types of observing station were deployed: in total, 13 smaller fog-monitor stations and six more extensively instrumented main sites.
+The fog monitor sites were single weather stations, which measured screen temperature and relative humidity, 2.5 m winds, surface pressure, and a prototype fog-droplet spectrometer designed to capture the microphysical properties of fog.
+The main sites had a variety of in situ and remote sensing equipment, such as lidars, each site with a slightly different suite of instruments.